 - Function Block Diagram (programs multiple functions using many I/O ports)

-In programmable logic controllers, graphical language is more commonly preferred over textual language as I/O ports can be varied (FBD), and the functions are greater and more sophisticated (Ladder Logic).
+In programmable logic controllers, graphical language is more common over textual language as I/O ports can be varied (FBD), and the functions are greater and more sophisticated (Ladder Logic).

 PLC programming languages are easy for beginners to learn and training can take anywhere between 40 hours to a complete week.